A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

-For all observers to agree about the image of the vector under the discrete reflection group, we must have that $B \cdot PT = A$.
+For this transform to be covariant under the reflections, we must have that $B \cdot PT = A$.
 This give us only four kinds of four-vector which have well defined physical transformation properties for all observers related by $\operatorname{O}(1,3)$.
 These are:

-We will name these respectively `coordinate type' (c), `momentum type' (m), `axial type' (a), and `polarization type' (p) four vectors.
-When acting on these particular vector representations we will denote the operators with the shorthand $\mathcal{P}_{(c)}$, $\mathcal{T}_{(m)}$ etc, and utilize the notation that $K[x^\mu] = (c)$, $K[p^\mu] = (m)$, etc. It is convenient to note that the basic operators here are all related up to a sign:
+We will name these respectively `coordinate type' (c), `momentum type' (m), `axial type' (a), and `polarization type' (p) four-vectors.
+When acting on these particular vector representations we will denote the operators with the shorthand $\mathcal{P}_{(c)}$, $\mathcal{T}_{(m)}$, etc, and utilize the notation $K[x^\mu] = (c)$, $K[p^\mu] = (m)$, etc. It is convenient to note that the basic operators here are all related up to a sign:

+With vectors classified, we can begin to ask about the parity and time reversal of tensors generally.